 The Fred Harvey Company owned the popular Harvey House chain of restaurants, hotels, and other hospitality businesses alongside railroads in the late 1800s.
 It was founded in 1876 by Fred Harvey to cater to the growing number of train passengers.
-These facilities were well-renowned for their quality of service, exceeding the needs of railroad passengers.
+These facilities were well-renowned for their service quality, exceeding the railroad passengers’ needs.
 Several historic structures remain today.

 Fred Harvey, born June 27, 1835, was just 15 years old when he emigrated to the United States from Liverpool, England.
-He first worked as a dishwasher in New York for just $2 per day.
-Saving his money, he soon moved on to New Orleans, Louisiana, where he worked again in the restaurant business, learning the trade from the ground up.
+He first worked as a dishwasher in New York for just $2 daily.
+Saving his money, he soon moved to New Orleans, Louisiana, where he worked again in the restaurant business, learning the trade from the ground up.

 In 1853, he moved to St. Louis, Missouri.
 Five years later, he and a partner named William Doyle opened the Merchants Dining Saloon and Restaurant in St. Louis.
-In 1859, he married his wife Ann, and the following year, the couple had a son.
+In 1859, he married his wife Ann, and the couple had a son the following year.

-He soon took a succession of jobs on riverboats before working for the Hannibal and St. Joseph Railroad, which was eventually purchased by the Chicago, Burlington, and Quincy Railroad.
+He soon took a succession of jobs on riverboats before working for the Hannibal and St. Joseph Railroad, which the Chicago, Burlington, and Quincy Railroad eventually purchased.
 He ascended the corporate ladder and was transferred to Leavenworth, Kansas, which would remain his home.

 Seeing all this, Fred Harvey drew on his prior restaurant experience and came up with a new idea.
-However, when he approached his manager with the concept of building a network of restaurants along the railroad line, it was refused.
-Instead, in 1873, he began a business venture with Jasper “Jeff” S. Rice to set up three railroad eating houses in Lawrence, Kansas; Wallace, Kansas; and Hugo, Colorado, on the Kansas Pacific Railroad.
+However, it was refused when he approached his manager about building a network of restaurants along the railroad line.
+Instead, in 1873, he began a business venture with Jasper “Jeff” S. Rice to set up three railroad eating houses in Lawrence, Kansas; Wallace, Kansas; and Hugo, Colorado, on the Kansas-Pacific Railroad.
 The café operation ended within a year.

 However, Harvey was still convinced of the potential profits from providing high-quality food and service experience at railroad eating houses.
 He got his chance when he met with Charles Morse, superintendent of the Atchison, Topeka & Santa Fe Railroad.
-After pitching his idea, Morse, who was a gourmet, loved the concept.
+After pitching his idea, Morse, a gourmet, loved the concept.
 The railroad subsequently contracted with Harvey for several eating houses on an experimental basis.
-In the agreement, which was sealed only with a handshake, Morse would not charge Harvey rent.
+Morse would not charge Harvey rent in the agreement, which was sealed only with a handshake.
 Harvey began by taking over the 20-seat lunchroom at the Topeka, Kansas, Santa Fe Depot Station, which opened under his leadership in January 1876.
 Harvey’s business focused on cleanliness, service, reasonable prices, and good food.
 It was an immediate success.
 Before long, there were more cafes along the line.